- What are marketing personas and why do we use them?

 |What might convince them otherwise?||Free trials, demos, facts and visualisations.
 Marketing targeted specifically at showing how on intranet based in SharePoint 2016 will allow them to use the cloud and that it has a better user interface than earlier versions|

-As Robin starts creating a more specific persona, she’s already developing a much clearer idea of what her marketing needs to be like.
+As Robin starts creating the persona, she’s already got a much clearer idea of what her marketing needs to look like.
 She’s starting to picture the kinds of messages that need to be on the website; the kinds of landing pages her company needs to build; the kinds of blog posts she needs published and the kinds of third party magazines she needs to place ads and articles in.

 But this still isn’t enough.
 Robin is creating personas for marketing that will need to be a lot more specific if it’s to really have any impact.